 The Main Differences Between Gi and NoGi

 The main difference between Gi and NoGi is obviously the clothing aspect.
-In NoGi grappling you normally wear a rash guard and shorts.
+In NoGi grappling you normally wear a rash guard, shorts, and usually spats underneath your shorts.
 In Gi grappling you wear a traditional Gi that can be used for your advantage while rolling.
 I would tend to say NoGi is more realistic to real-life training because chances are you won’t be fighting a guy on the street who wears a traditional Gi.
 The BJJ Gi is a thick kimono top which is similar to a jacket.
 The pants are also thick and are made of similar material so give you an all-around authentic feel.

 The main difference between Gi and NoGi is the technical use of the Gi when grappling.
 NoGi training is much faster and more high-paced than it’s Gi counterpart.
 This is because in NoGi there aren’t as many ways to hold or stall an opponent while rolling.
 Breaking grips in NoGi is much easier to do than when training Gi because you’re purely relying on the strength of your grips rather than the technique of a lapel grip.

 In addition to the speed of NoGi vs Gi grappling, there are also various tactics that can be used between the two.
 Many submissions in Gi are executed by using various grips on the lapel and collar.
 This is obviously impossible when rolling NoGi as there is no lapel or collar to use.
 No only can the Gi be used for submissions but it can also be used to completely control and dominate your opponents movement.
 Using a Gi to control your opponent is using their own clothing against them, an advantage you can’t use when training NoGi.